mmikkel/DashCols-Craft/README.md

 _Now with sorting abilities!_

-**Your element index tables lists all your content, but let's face it – they're kind of sparse.
-DashCols makes it easy to add (almost) any custom field to your index tables.**
+**The element index tables lists all your content, but let's face it – they're kind of sparse.
+DashCols makes it easy to add (almost) any custom field to your tables.**

 In addition, DashCols will also: